Applications NOW Open

 • Community meal sites/ food access sites: Food banks, food pantries, mutual aid programs, health centers, community gardens, and other initiatives focused on improving food access and security.

 • Farmers: Systemically marginalized, local farmers who adhere and/or strive towards GFPP values (racially equitable, healthy, fair, local, humane, and sustainable).
 This includes both rural and urban growers as well as indoor and outdoor growers.
 This fund is intended for small to midsize (less than 150 employees and/or less than $750,000 in annual revenue) growing operations.
-(If you have any questions about your eligibility please reach out)

-• Food Organizations/Businesses: Local food processors, value-add manufacturers, food service providers, caterers, prepared food providers, distributors, and aggregators that align with GFPP values (racially equitable, healthy, fair, local, humane, and sustainable) and are in need of financial support and technical assistance for capacity building to increase their access to community-food access sites and/or institutional buyers.
+• Food Organizations/Businesses: Local food producers, food processors, value-add manufacturers, food service providers, caterers, prepared food providers, distributors, and aggregators that align with GFPP values (racially equitable, healthy, fair, local, humane, and sustainable) and are in need of financial support and technical assistance for capacity building to increase their access to community-food access sites and/or institutional buyers.
 There are no limitations at this time regarding the category of food products the Food Organizations/Businesses serve as long as they are produced locally.
+This fund is intended for small to midsize (less than 150 employees and/or less than $750,000 in annual revenue) operations.

 • Public meal programs: Schools, early childcare centers, hospitals, community centers, senior centers, living and care communities, and other organizations serving meals to the public.